-Raw mussels can contain bacteria—most commonly, Vibrio and E.Coli— which can cause a nasty bout of food poisoning thanks to your weakened pregnancy immune system.
+Raw mussels can contain bacteria – most commonly, Vibrio and E.Coli – which can cause a nasty bout of food poisoning thanks to your compromised pregnancy immune system.

-Can pregnant women eat cooked mussels soup?
-Yes, that would be a great option, since the mussels will be thoroughly cooked in the broth, which will get rid of any bacteria.
+Even mussels soup would be a great option since the mussels will be thoroughly cooked in the broth, which will get rid of any bacteria.

 While fresh, thoroughly cooked mussels are generally safe to eat, there are some things to look out for to make sure you minimize any risk of illness.

-If you’re asking can I eat mussels when pregnant?
-It’s best to follow these steps:
+To keep mussels low risk when pregnant, it’s best to follow these steps:

-Mussels that are safe to eat will be closed—or if their shell is slightly open, it should close if you gently tap it.
+- Mussels that are safe to eat will be closed.
+If their shell is slightly open, it should close if you gently tap it.
 Discard any mussels which aren’t closed or have broken or cracked shells.

-Cook the mussels thoroughly (think at least five minutes if you’re boiling or steaming them).
+- Cook the mussels thoroughly (at least five minutes if you’re boiling or steaming them).
 The mussel shells will open when they cook, so discard any cooked mussels which haven’t opened.
 A still-closed shell means that the mussel is not safe to eat.

 If this all sounds like too much hassle, canned, tinned, or frozen cooked mussels are generally safe to eat as they will have been thoroughly cooked during processing.